Fig77/measuring-api/README.md

 [![Project Status: Concept – Minimal or no implementation has been done yet, or the repository is only intended to be a limited example, demo, or proof-of-concept.](https://www.repostatus.org/badges/latest/concept.svg)](https://www.repostatus.org/#concept)
 # API developer version readme -

+## Disclaimer

+As of today, 24/sep/25, this is **beyond** unsupported and not maintained anymore.
+After a process of curation due to my **digital hygiene** policies I decided to keep this one alived as some minimal reference of "look, I've been learning to do these thigns since before IA ok?".
+I do not recommend cloning and usage unless you know what you are doing since is outdated.
+Be mindful of dependencies and **supply chain attacks**.

 ## Introduction

 This API works as a support for tracking systems.
 Allows creating users, with two default roles (Admin and User), to create items to measure and measurements.